 Mr. Media is recorded live before a studio audience of famous writers, brand name celebrities and their heirs who are mentioned in Lucky Bruce and are standing by to see what Mr. Friedman might say about them next… in the NEW new media capital of the world, St. Petersburg, Florida!

 How many guys can write an autobiography that is part Andy Warhol Diaries, part Zelig and part Forrest Gump?

 Even if you’ve never read a lick of Bruce Jay Friedman’s voluminous career output, or seen one of his movies or Broadway productions, I guarantee you’ll find his new memoir, Lucky Bruce, delightful.

-BRUCE JAY FRIEDMAN audio excerpt: “In the beginning I didn’t think I knew enough to fill up a whole book.
+BRUCE JAY FRIEDMAN podcast excerpt: “In the beginning I didn’t think I knew enough to fill up a whole book.
 Now, with the clock ticking, I don’t have enough time to fill out all the ideas I have.”